databricks/terraform-provider-databricks/website/content/Resources/cluster.md

 cluster belongs.
 Refer to Instance Pools API for details.

 #### - `single_user_name`:
 > **(Optional)** The optional user name of the user to assign to an interactive cluster.
-This is required when using standard AAD Passthrough for Azure Datalake Storage (ADLS).
+This is required when using standard AAD Passthrough for Azure Datalake Storage (ADLS) with a single-user cluster (i.e. not high-concurrency clusters).

 #### - `idempotency_token`:
 > **(Optional)** An optional token that can be